MAE · Mathematical Autopsy Engine

 The Mathematical Autopsy, run in your pipeline.

-The method is the inversion of how software is built today.
+It is the inversion of how software is built today.
 Instead of writing code and then testing and hoping, you prove the math first and compile it in.
 MAE is that method as an engine, so your team builds proven software on your own code, not just ours.

 01